soumya1986/docker-airflow/README.md

     docker run --rm -ti puckel/docker-airflow bash
     docker run --rm -ti puckel/docker-airflow ipython

-# Simplified SQL database configuration using PostgreSQL
+# Simplified SQL database configuration using PostgreSQL (Not required for Local runs)

 If the executor type is set to anything else than *SequentialExecutor* you'll need an SQL database.
 Here is a list of PostgreSQL configuration variables and their default values.
 They're used to compute